ArctosDB/documentation-wiki/_how_to/How-To-Barcode-Cryovials-in-an-Existing-Freezer-Box.markdown

   * Go to Manage Data > Object Tracking > Find Container
   * Scan in the new Barcode label in the barcode field at left and select search, the barcode should be a container label in the Universe
   * Check the box next to the Barcode label in the tree view
-  * In the panel that appears at the right of the screen, go to Edit this container
+  * In the panel that appears at the right of the screen, select "Edit this container"
   * Label and Barcode should be the same unless otherwise indicated
     * Change Container Type to: freezer box
     * Dimensions: measure your freezer boxes, or if you choose to use a standard (width = 13 cm, height = 5 cm, length = 13 cm) generally works.
 Keep in mind that the boxes may eventually be installed in racks and if dimensions are assigned to the racks, the box dimensions cannot exceed the rack positions into which they will be installed